DBAIWangGroup/nns_benchmark/algorithms/Annoy/README.md

 # Annoy

 Annoy (Approximate Nearest Neighbors Oh Yeah) is a C++ library with Python bindings to search for points in space that are close to a given query point.
-Please refer to [**Annoy**](https://github.com/spotify/annoy) for more details.
+Please refer to [**Annoy** at GitHub](https://github.com/spotify/annoy) for more details.